MWABrinnW/brinn-test/.github/pull_request_template.md

-## What does this do?
+# Description

-[Explain the changes being made]
+_Describe the changes and why they're being requested.
+Include the context, motivation, and relevant dependencies._

-## Why do we need this?

-[Explain why this change is needed]
+Resolves | Contributes to [YT-XXX](LINK) (_don't include title_)

-## Checklist:
+## Type of change

+- [ ] Bug fix (non-breaking change which fixes an issue)
+- [ ] New feature
+- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
-- [ ] I have executed sqlfluff or similar formatter
+- [ ] Documentation
+- [ ] Chore (improves the development process or tooling, but does not affect the product or code)

+## How has this been tested?

+_Include commands/logs/screenshots as relevant and do not include any PII._

+_If making changes to dbt models, please include relevant queries which demonstrate testing and validation, and include the output in this section of the PR._

+## Pre-merge dependencies

+_Describe any actions or scripts that need to occur prior to merge._

-- [ ] I have added/updated any relevant sources/models files
+- [ ] No action required
-- [ ] I have added/updated any relevant paths/configs in dbt_project.yml
+- [ ] Actions required (specified below)

+## Post-merge follow-ups

+_Document any actions that must be taken post-merge to deploy or otherwise implement the changes in this PR (for example, running a full refresh of some incremental model)._

-- [ ] I have performed a self-review of my code
+- [ ] No action required
-- [ ] I have tested my changes to ensure everything works correctly
+- [ ] Actions required (specified below)

-Closes [{YoutrackProject}-{YoutrackID}](LINK) # Comma delimited if more than one